District 64 2020-21 Planning Update

 Watching the numbers:

 District officials continue to watch a couple sets of numbers in the COVID-19 metrics that could impact the schools.
 To view the data we’re watching, click on this user-friendly website.
-Note that the metrics alone will not necessitate closing the schools.
 When the numbers get close to those thresholds, District 64 contacts the Cook County Department of Public Health (CCDPH) for guidance.
 To better understand the impact of the COVID-19 pandemic on our schools, please watch the portion of the District 64 website featuring a dashboard of COVID-19 metrics from our in-person students and staff.
 These numbers will be updated each Friday afternoon.
-The numbers are not expected to change much during the Remote Learning period since the data reports only on in-person students and staff.

 Resources for families